JakeC007/JakeC007.github.io/aboutme.md

         <a href="https://citap.unc.edu/">UNC's Center for Information, Technology, and Public Life (CITAP)</a>.
       </p>
       <p>
-        I am expecting to finish my PhD in spring 2027 and am actively exploring research positions in academia and industry.
+        I am expecting to finish my PhD in spring 2027.
+My work sits at the intersection of research, law, and policy, and I am interested in positions across academia, industry, and government where that combination is an asset.
         If you are working on children's privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
       </p>